-The study guide, along with the video study, offers readers the opportunity to be part of the solution to racial problems and suggests that the application of these principles can offer us hope that will transform our nation and the world.
-Tisby encourages us to reject passivity and become active participants in the struggle for human dignity across racial and ethnic lines.
-Readers of the book will come away with a clear model for how to think about race in productive ways and a compelling call to dismantle a social hierarchy long stratified by skin color.
+The study guide—along with the video study—offers participants the opportunity to be part of the solution to racial problems and suggests that the application of these principles can offer us hope that will transform our nation and the world.

 About the Author

 Jemar Tisby (BA, University of Notre Dame; MDiv, Reformed Theological Seminary) is CEO of The Witness, Inc., an organization dedicated to Black uplift.
 He is also cohost of the Pass the Mic podcast and the author of the New York Times bestseller The Color of Compromise.
 He has spoken nationwide at conferences, and his writing has been featured by the Washington Post, CNN, and The Atlantic.
 Jemar is a PhD candidate in history at the University of Mississippi studying race, religion, and social movements in the twentieth century.